 Information about each selected charity follows:

 Swift Island is one of our community’s sacred resources.
 It provides a sanctuary and safe nesting place for many of the birds that grace us with their presence.
 The health of the island and its trees is critical to maintaining this treasure.
-Two years ago, the woman’s club awarded the Save the Swift Island Trees one of its smaller donations.
-Our funding enabled The WID, LBA, and the Board’s Environmental Quality (EQ) Chair to collaborate with an arborist and together they helped to eradicate 44 clusters of invasive species, cut back some of the overgrowth, and clean up many vines that were choking the trees.
-The LBA/WID EQ Team has committed to use any additional funds it receives from us to help eliminate ivy and invasive plants from the island and to maintain it as a healthy and wild preserve that supports native plants and wildlife.
+Last year, the woman’s club awarded funding for the Save the Swift Island Trees project.
+This funding provided the WID, LBA, and the Board’s Environmental Quality (EQ) Chair the resources it needed to collaborate with Arborbuds.
+They have been able to make significant progress towards removing the invasive species and vines that plague the Island.
+In addition, the funds will support continued maintenance and removal throughout the year.
+Providing this funding for an additional year will help ensure that the LBA/WID EQ Team once again has the funds it needs to eradicate the ivy and invasive plants from Swift Island and to maintain it as a healthy preserve that supports native plants and wildlife.